mmcdermott/MEDS_transforms/README.md

 steps again need to happen in a single-threaded manner, but these steps are generally very fast and should not be a bottleneck.

+## Overview of configuration manipulation

+### Pipeline configuration: Stages and OmegaConf Resolvers

+The pipeline configuration file for both the provided extraction and pre-processing pipelines are structured to permit both ease of understanding, flexibility for user-derived modifications, and ease of use in the simple, file-in/file-out scripts that this repository promotes.
+How this works is that each pipeline (extraction and pre-processing) defines one global configuration file which is used as the Hydra specification for all scripts in that pipeline.
+This file leverages some generic pipeline configuration options, specified in `pipeline.yaml` and imported via the Hydra `defaults:` list, but also defines a list of stages with stage-specific configurations.

+The user can specify the stage in question on the command line either manually (e.g., `stage=stage_name`) or allow the stage name to be inferred automatically from the script name.
+Each script receives both the global configuration file but also a sub-configuration (within the `stage_cfg` node in the received global configuration) which is pre-populated with the stage-specific configuration for the stage in question and automatically inferred input and output file paths (if not overwritten in the config file) based on the stage name and its position in the overall pipeline.
+This makes it easy to leverage transformations and scripts defined here in new configuration pipelines, simply by placing them as a stage in a broader pipeline in a different configuration or order relative to other stages.

-## Running the Pipeline in Parallel via Hydra Multirun
+### Running the Pipeline in Parallel via Hydra Multirun

 We support two (optional) hydra multirun job launchers for parallelizing ETL and pre-processing pipeline
 steps: [`joblib`](https://hydra.cc/docs/plugins/joblib_launcher/) (for local parallelism) and [`submitit`](https://hydra.cc/docs/plugins/submitit_launcher/) to launch things with slurm for cluster parallelism.

 To use either of these, you need to install additional optional dependencies:

 1. `pip install -e .[local_parallelism]` for joblib local parallelism support, or
 2. `pip install -e .[slurm_parallelism]` for submitit cluster parallelism support.

 ## TODOs: